Spread of Islam: Ottoman Empire (1299–1924)

-Modern
+20th and 21st centuries

 Islam has continued to spread through commerce and migrations, especially in Southeast Asia, America and Europe.

 Modern day Islamization appears to be a return of the individual to Muslim values, communities, and dress codes, and a strengthened community.

 Another development is that of transnational Islam, elaborated upon by the French Islam researchers Gilles Kepel and Olivier Roy.
 It includes a feeling of a "growing universalistic Islamic identity" as often shared by Muslim immigrants and their children who live in non-Muslim countries:

 The increased integration of world societies as a result of enhanced communications, media, travel, and migration makes meaningful the concept of a single Islam practiced everywhere in similar ways, and an Islam which transcends national and ethnic customs.

 This does not necessarily imply political or social organizations:

 Global Muslim identity does not necessarily or even usually imply organized group action.
 Even though Muslims recognize a global affiliation, the real heart of Muslim religious life remains outside politics—in local associations for worship, discussion, mutual aid, education, charity, and other communal activities.

 A third development is the growth and elaboration of transnational military organizations.
 The 1980s and 90s, with several major conflicts in the Middle East, including the Arab–Israeli conflict, Afghanistan in the 1980s and 2001, and the three Gulf Wars (1980–88, 1990–91, 2003–2011) were catalysts of a growing internationalization of local conflicts.
 Figures such as Osama bin Laden and Abdallah Azzam have been crucial in these developments, as much as domestic and world politics.